-Greek landscape or region on the southeastern peninsula Greece with just under 3,800 km², in which the state capital of Athens is located.
-Attica, together with the island of Euboea (modern Greek Ewwia) immediately to the east and the region of Boeotia (Viotia or Votia) to the north, are middle or even more frequent Central Greece designated.
-The area was inhabited around 2,000 BC by the Ionians from the North Balkan, the most progressive tribe of the Greeks.
-Due to its proximity to the Orient, it was known for its great wealth and high cultural flowering in poetry (Archilochus and Homer ), Architecture and fine art (ionic style).
-In the 9th century BC they were then named by the Dorians Ionian Islands ( Kefallonia.
+Greek landscape or region on the southeastern peninsula Greece with almost 3,800 km², in which the state capital Athens is located.
+Attica, along with the island of Euboea (modern Greek Ewwia) immediately east of it and the northern region Boeotia (Viotia or Vöotia) as a middle or even more common Central Greece designated.
+The area was settled around 2,000 BC by the Ionians from the Northern Balkans, who later became the most advanced tribe of the Greeks Homer ), Architecture and visual art (Ionic style).
+In the 9th century BC, the Dorians named them after them ionian islands ( Kefallonia.
 Corfu.
-Zakynthos ) and on the coast of Asia Minor in today Turkey on the mainland, they remained only on Attica and Euboea exist.
+Zakynthos ) and on the Asia Minor coast in today's Turkey crowded out, on the mainland they only persisted in Attica and Evia.

-The vast area now produces one-third of Greek wine, but unlike the rest of the Greek wine-growing regions, there are very few grape varieties due to the warm and dry climate.
-About 90% knows the white Savatiano the vineyards, the standard variety for the resin wine produced here in truly huge quantities Retsina, Almost all of the rest is with the variety Roditis occupied, which serves primarily as Verschnittpartner.
-International varieties are on the rise.
-There are none as POP classified appellations, but there are many PGE wines (Land wines = Topikos Oinos) produced in red, white and rosé.
+One third of Greek wine is now produced in the large area, but unlike the other Greek wine-growing areas, there are very few grape varieties due to the warm and dry climate.
+The white dominates to around 90% Savatiano the vineyards, the standard variety for the truly huge quantities of resin wine produced here Retsina, Almost all of the rest is with the variety Roditis documented, which mainly serves as a blending partner.
+However, international varieties are on the advance.
+There is none as POP classified appellations, but there will be many PGE wines (Country wines = Topikos Oinos) produced in red, white and rose.
 Well-known producers are Cambas, Château Matsa, Evharis.
-Hatzimichalis, Kokotos, Kourtakis and Strofilia.
+Hatzimichalis Cocotos Kourtakis and strofilia.